shyampurk/TomatoQC/README.md

 The [train_obj_detector_custom.py](code/train_obj_detector_custom.py) is the python script modified from the original Dlib object detection sample code.
 It takes two parameters/arguments as input

-1) the path where its own data is stored. (path to own data)
+1) the path where its own data is stored. (path to own data, [Self Images](sample/selfImages/test_feature_Defect1_Rej/) )

-2) the path where the client’s data is stored.  (path to client data)
+2) the path where the client’s data is stored.  (path to client data, [Client Images](sample/clientImages/Defect1_Reject/) )

 The command to execute this script is

         python train_obj_detector_custom.py <path to own data> <path to client data>

-The training.xml file was built through imglab is fed to detector.svm (which is created during the execution of the program).
+The training.xml file,that was built through imglab is fed to detector.svm (which is created during the execution of the program).
 The detector file will be tested against its own data to train itself and check for the accuracy.
 If it works well, then train with more images to improve its efficiency for the final output.

 Then finally the client’s data is tested through detector.svm.
 The objects are detected when the images are converted to grey scale (through imread function) and the boundary is formed through pixel’s left, right, top, bottom positions and enclosed within a rectangle shape.
 The object detection is done through dlib libraries and the labelled images in xml file dataset.
 SVM file generated will further be used for shape detection in the next stage.

-This script will call the following Dlib APIs
+Object detector script will call the following Dlib APIs

 train_simple_object_detector() – It trains simple object detector based on labelled image image in XML file dataset training.xml.
 It returns trained object detector in svm file(detector.svm).